 WealthBar’s Life & Money section offers practical advice for Canadians at every stage of their financial journey.
-Today we look at a hot topic: how people who are often just starting to save can buy into Canada’s pricey real estate market.
+Today we look at a hot topic: how first time home buyers can get into Canada’s pricey real estate market.

 First time home buyers in Canada are getting kicked to the curb before they can get their key in the door.
 Sober observers decry this wild west freak show as investors try to flip homes for a profit, while the youngsters are stuck renting.